EyeTrackVR/EyeTrackVR/docs/_pages/Things_To_Know.md

 ### You will need to set up your avatar to use this.
 This will require some basic Unity knowledge and owning your own avatar.

+### Once you have acknowledged the items above, move on to the [full build guide](https://redhawk989.github.io/EyeTrackVR/full-build-guide/)